nbaronti/Homework_1/README.md

 ## Square Overview and Company Origin

 Square was founded in 2009 by Jack Dorsey and Jim McKelvey.
 In the company's infancy, Square started as an idea to enable small businesses to process sales through a mobile payments platform.
 Jack Dorsey initially envisioned the idea for Square with Jim McKelvey, his former boss who was a high-end faucet & fittings glass blower looking for ways to expand his business's sales by offering additional payment methods beyond traditional cash payments.
 The idea for Square eventually evolved into the company's first product, the Square Reader.
-This square-shaped device enabled business owners to accept credit card payments by downloading the Square application and connecting the reader to their mobile device.
+This square-shaped device enabled small-to-medium size business owners (i.e., Square "sellers") to affordably accept credit card payments for sales by downloading the Square application and connecting the reader to a mobile device.

+Over the past decade, Square has evolved its product & service offerings well beyond it's initial Square Reader.
+Square now has an entire ecosystem of products for its sellers.
+This seller ecosystem includes an extensive suite of commerce, CRM, and banking solutions for businesses of all sizes within varying industries.
+In addition, Square has created the Cash App platform as a mobile payment service for the customers of its sellers.

 According to crunchbase.com, Square has raised a total of $601.2M over 11 rounds of venture capital and equity funding to date.
-The company had several rounds of Series B through E funding in 2010 through 2014 prior to its IPO in November 2015, in which the company raised approximately $243M at an implied market value of approximately $2.9B.
+The company had several rounds of Series B through Series E funding in the years leading up to its IPO in November 2015, in which the company raised approximately $243M of equity funding at an implied market capitalization of approximately $2.9B.

-Since it's IPO, Square has evolved its product & service offerings well beyond it's initial Square Reader.
-Square now offers an extensive suite of additional digital payment, commerce, and banking solutions for companies of all sizes within varying industries.
-In addition, Square has created new products to not only support merchants, but also support the customers of merchants.

-Put simply, the company has a clear goal of creating tools to empower and enrich all people.
+In terms of Square's aspirations, the company has a clear goal of creating tools to empower and enrich all people.
 An excerpt from the company's website states the following:

 > No one should be left out of the economy because the cost is too great or the technology too complex.

-> So we’re building easy tools to empower and enrich people.
-Tools that shorten the distance between having an idea and making a living from it—because we believe in fair and square.
+> We’re building easy tools to empower and enrich people.
+Tools that shorten the distance between having an idea and making a living from it — because we believe in fair and square.

 ~via [Square](https://squareup.com/us/en/about)

 ## Key Products, Services, and Target Market

-Square offers a suite of products and financial services to help every business succeed.
-The company has grown its commitments to sellers over the years, evolving its suite of dynamic business tools and integrating business banking services into its platform to offer loans to its diverse customer pool and facilitate business funding.
-Square's key offerings included:
+Square offers an ecosystem of software, hardware, & financial services products to help every business succeed.
+The company has empowered its sellers over the years by creating additional business tools and integrating financial banking services into its platform.
+The company now offers loans to its diverse seller pool to facilitate business funding.
+Square's key offerings include:

 ### Commerce Solutions
-- [**Square Point of Sale (POS)**](https://squareup.com/us/en/point-of-sale): Square offers a variety of POS devices & software for restaurants, retails, and all other kinds of businesses
+- [**Square Point of Sale (POS)**](https://squareup.com/us/en/point-of-sale): Square offers a variety of POS devices & software for restaurants, retailers, and all other kinds of businesses
-- [**Square Online**](https://squareup.com/us/en/online-store): Square offers an eCommerce platform to design your restaurant or retail website online and integrate with Square POS devices
+- [**Square Online**](https://squareup.com/us/en/online-store): Square offers an eCommerce platform to design your restaurant or retail website online and integrate functionality with its Square POS devices
-- [**Square Payments**](https://squareup.com/us/en/payments): Square offers multiple payment processing methods to enable customer sales, including in-person, online, or remote (invoice) payments.
+- [**Square Payments**](https://squareup.com/us/en/payments): Square offers multiple payment processing methods to enable customer sales, including in-person, online, or remote (invoice) payments

 ### Banking for Businesses
-- [**Square Checking**](https://squareup.com/us/en/banking/checking): Access your Square sales instantly
+- [**Square Checking**](https://squareup.com/us/en/banking/checking): Through Square Checking, businesses can access funds from Square sales instantly
-- [**Square Debit**](https://squareup.com/us/en/banking/checking): Square sales can be instantly used in the form of debit
-- [**Square Savings**](https://squareup.com/us/en/banking/savings): Earn 0.5% APY in savings (8x the national savings average)
+- [**Square Savings**](https://squareup.com/us/en/banking/savings): Through Square Savings, businesses earn 0.5% APY in savings (8x the national savings average)
-- [**Small Business Loans**](https://squareup.com/us/en/banking/loans): Automated loans up to $250K based on Square sales
+- [**Small Business Loans**](https://squareup.com/us/en/banking/loans): Recently added to Square's product offerings, small business can now receive automated loans of up to $250K.
+The loan approval process is automated based on sales through the Square platform

 ### Customer Relationship Management (CRM) Software
-- [**Square Customer Directory**](https://squareup.com/us/en/point-of-sale/features/customer-directory): CRM software built into Square payment tools to analyze customer relationships and help drive customer management decisions
+- [**Square Customer Directory**](https://squareup.com/us/en/point-of-sale/features/customer-directory): Square Customer Directory is a CRM software built into Square payment tools to analyze customer relationships and help drive customer management decisions
-- [**Square Marketing**](https://squareup.com/us/en/software/marketing): Email marketing software to design custom company emails, set up automated campaigns, analyze marketing efforts.
+- [**Square Marketing**](https://squareup.com/us/en/software/marketing): Square Marketing enables to businesses to design custom company emails, set up automated campaigns, and analyze marketing efforts.
-- [**Square Loyalty**](https://squareup.com/us/en/software/loyalty): Build a customized customer loyalty program directly from your Square payments tool
+- [**Square Loyalty**](https://squareup.com/us/en/software/loyalty): Through Square Loyalty, business can build a customized customer loyalty program directly from their Square payments tool

 ### Business Administration & Management
-- [**Square Payroll**](https://squareup.com/us/en/payroll): Full service payroll, employee benefit, and tax filing solution
+- [**Square Payroll**](https://squareup.com/us/en/payroll): Square Payroll is a full service payroll, employee benefit, and tax filing solution for Square sellers
-- [**Square Team Management**](https://squareup.com/us/en/point-of-sale/team-management): Schedule, manage, and pay your team from your Square POS device
+- [**Square Team Management**](https://squareup.com/us/en/point-of-sale/team-management): Through Square Team Management, Square sellers can schedule, manage, and pay their teams directly from their Square POS device

-### Beyond Square for Merchants - Other Offerings for Customers of Merchants
+### Beyond Square for Merchants - Other Offerings for Customers of Sellers
-- [**Cash App**](https://cash.app/): Send & spend money, deposit funds, or invest in stocks or Bitcoin through Square's Cash App
+- [**Cash App**](https://cash.app/): Through Square's Cash App mobile payment service, customers of sellers can send & spend money, deposit funds, or invest in stocks or Bitcoin.
+Additionally, there is recent new integrated functionality for customers to pay Square sellers for sales using the Cash App.

-While Square's target market is primarily small to medium size businesses in the retail and food/beverage sectors, the company markets solutions for all types of business, no matter the size.
-Outside of retail and food/beverage, Square focuses its product marketing efforts on its website towards professional services (e.g., accountants & other financial advisory services, health & fitness businesses, beauty services, and home & repair businesses) as well as large business.
-For large businesses, Square focuses its marketing on delivering an ecosystem of connected tools enhance the customer experience, simplify business administration & management, and track customer relationships.
+While Square's target market is primarily small-to-medium size businesses in the retail and food/beverage sectors, the company markets solutions for all types of businesses, no matter the size.
+Outside of retail and food/beverage, Square primarily focuses its marketing efforts on professional services (e.g., accountants & other financial advisory services, health & fitness businesses, beauty services, and home & repair businesses) as well as its large business platform.
+For large businesses, Square delivers an ecosystem of connected tools that enhance the customer experience, simplify business administration & management, and track customer relationships.

 In an interview with B2B News Network in 2017, Jack Dorsey clearly identified Square's competitive advantage to other competitors: